wbEPL/devCEQ/README.md

 There are several apps deployed using the **devCEQ** infrastructure: [Senegal CEQ 2018](https://datanalytics.worldbank.org/senceqapp2018/), [Côte d'Ivoire CEQ](https://datanalytics.worldbank.org/civCEQapp/), [Benin CEQ](https://datanalytics.worldbank.org/benCEQapp/), [Indonesia CEQ](https://datanalytics.worldbank.org/idnCEQ2019/).
 The **devCEQ** package evolved as a result of developing independent apps for [Armenia v1](https://datanalytics.worldbank.org/armCEQapp/) and [Armenia v2](https://datanalytics.worldbank.org/armenia-ceq/), [El Salvador](https://datanalytics.worldbank.org/el-salvador-fiscal-and-equity-tool/), [Turkey](https://datanalytics.worldbank.org/turkey-tax-simulation-tool/), and [Romania CEQ](https://datanalytics.worldbank.org/romania-sim-tool/), where various aspects and requirements to the application were tested at first.

-Esentially, **devCEQ** R Package standardizes the data flow of the microsimulaiton and wraps it in a users interface.
-With this package, developers can customize the input page.
-Develop and embed any data and simulation methodology at the core of the microsimulation.
-Recicle output visualizaation modules or develop own components to better communicate the results.
+Essentially, **devCEQ** R Package standardizes the data flow within the microsimulaiton and wraps it in a users interface.
+With this package, developers can customize inputs page.
+Develop and embed any data and simulation methodology into the core of the microsimulation.
+And finally built custom visualization either recycling existing modules or developing new ones for better results communication.

 An example of such app is below.